tfullert/simpleapp/README.md

 * SM_CLIENT_CERT_FILE: [BASE64_ENCODED_P12]
 * SM_CLIENT_CERT_PASSWORD: [PASSWORD_VALUE]

 For the SM_CLIENT_CERT_FILE you will need to first base64 encode the contents of the .p12 file.
 The way this works in the Github hosted-runner Actions is you copy this base64 version of the .p12 file to an environment variable and the runner/job will convert it back to a .p12 to be used by the runner.
+On Windows you can do this in PowerShell with the following command: